toxicity1985/atoum-documentation/source/en/asserters/error.inc.rst

    ;

 .. note::
-   The syntax uses anonymous functions (also called closures) introduced in PHP 5.3.
+   The syntax uses anonymous functions (also called closures), which are a standard feature in PHP.
    For more details, read the PHP's documentation on `anonymous functions <http://php.net/functions.anonymous>`_.